 Department of Biological Sciences

-The Department of Biological Sciences offers a BS in Biology: Secondary Education in Biological Sciences concentration for prospective teachers at the undergraduate level.
-This track is offered in partnership with the School of Education & Human Development and is designed to provide prospective teachers a strong academic foundation in Biological Sciences.
+The Department of Biological Sciences offers a BS in Biology: Teacher Certification in Life Sciences Concentration for prospective teachers at the undergraduate level.
+This track is offered in partnership with the School of Education and Human Development and is designed to provide prospective teachers a strong academic foundation in Biological Sciences.

 Students must maintain a high level of academic achievement.
 Minimum academic requirements are as follows: